-- Provision of adequate in-curtilage, off-street parking; - Avoidance of adverse impacts on any existing local parking issues; - Safe access from the highway network and avoidance of increased local traffic congestion; • It should not have an unacceptable adverse impact on residential amenity, including noise and light - of BHDD1.
+- Provision of adequate in-curtilage, off-street parking; - Avoidance of adverse impacts on any existing local parking issues; - Safe access from the highway network and avoidance of increased local traffic congestion; - It should not have an unacceptable adverse impact on residential amenity, including noise and light intrusion. - Where applicable, the development shall be laid out and designed taking into account the principles of BHDD1.